One of the best trilogies of all time with up to 94% on Rotten Tomatoes is getting Mad love on Amazon Prime

 Critic score 94%, audience score 86%, my score 96%

 Mad Max Beyond Thunderdome.
 Yeah, so audiences hated this movie and so did I at the time, but there is much that is great about the third Mad Max film.
-There's Tina Turner's performance as the ruler of 'barter town', a Mos Eisley style hive of villainy and scum, but seemingly the only 'civilisation' left functioning in all of Australia by this point.
-There's a fight between Max and a huge brute called Blaster, conducted with big spears and clubs in the titular Thunderdome while they fly around on bungee cords – no really.
+There's Tina Turner's performance as the ruler of 'Barter Town', a Mos Eisley style hive of villainy and scum, but seemingly the only 'civilisation' left functioning in all of Australia, by this point.
+There's a fight between Max and a huge brute called Blaster, conducted with big spears and clubs while they fly around the titular Thunderdome on bungee cords – no really.
 And there's a final chase that is, to be truthful, a little too close to the climax of the second film but is nonetheless pretty enjoyable in its own right.

 The reason most viewers disliked Beyond Thunderdome on release is partly that it is more 'Hollywood' than the first two movies.
 But what people really didn't like is a lengthy section where an exiled Max is holed up with a bunch of weird kids.
 They have set up their own society following an outback plane crash that killed all the adults, and are awaiting the return of a 'Captain Walker' who will fly them to safety in the ruins of the plane.
 At the time I found this whole bit really draggy and verging on corny compared to the edgy, violent and hilariously camp first two films.
 Watched now though, it's a really moving section of the film and all the child actors are remarkably good, as is Gibson, who really raises his game in this movie in general.